LeonardosGitHub/agility2018_iControl_LX_Lab/docs/class1/module4/lab2.rst

 Now that we have an initial version of our extension up and running, let's enhance it by adding the following capabilities:

 * Handle ``POST`` requests
-* Add logging information.
-Always useful to add logging information to track behaviour and help troubleshooting any issue
+* Add logging information (It's always useful to have detailed logs, especially when troubleshooting)
 * Send a REST API call to a 3rd system

 Task 1 - Update our iControl LX Extension - Handle POST Requests